 The structure of the tangential wind speed is further investigated through the azimuthal phase of the wavenumber-1 asymmetry at 1-km altitude (Fig. 12b).
 When all cases are considered, almost no linear statistical relationship is discernible between analyses and radar observations (3% variance explained, dashed line).
 Unlike RMW, wavenumber-1 asymmetry correlation between HEDAS and observations does not appear to respond to intensity either: for only the hurricane cases, the variance explained remains very low at ~1% (not shown).
 However, an interesting observation is made that there exist some noticeable outlier pairs in the wavenumber-1 asymmetry scatter diagram (Fig. 12b).
 When a threshold of 90° is applied for the maximum absolute difference to be allowed between analyses and radar observations, 15 cases (24% of all cases) are deemed outliers.
 When regression analysis is performed excluding these outlier cases, a much better agreement between analyses and observations is achieved (79% variance explained, solid line).
-The outlier cases do not reveal distinct common features: No preference for characteristics such as intensity, geographical location, and RMW are found (not shown).
+The outlier cases do not reveal distinct common features: no preference for characteristics such as intensity, geographical location, and RMW are found (not shown).
 It is inferred that the occurrence of these outliers is mostly random in nature.

 The primary circulation structure is further examined in terms of the linear regression between analyses and radar observations of azimuthal wavenumber 0 and 1 components (Fig. 13).
 All of the statistics here are computed at 1 km altitude.
 The magnitude of the wavenumber-0 amplitude (Fig. 13a) reveals a very good linear fit at 93% variance explained.
 A statistically significant negative bias of 2.4 m s-1 is also apparent, indicating that analyses tend to slightly under-estimate the intensity of the mean azimuthally averaged tangential wind speed.
 These results are consistent with those for the maximum azimuthally averaged tangential wind speed (Fig. 11a).
 That a greater negative bias of 4 m s-1 exists for the maximum of this parameter is an indication that HEDAS could have more difficulty in capturing the extrema of the primary circulation than its average properties.